attilaolah/attilaolah.github.io/_posts/2011-04-02-drawing-3d-maps-with-html5-canvas.markdown

 building could highlight it and pop up a message with the complete address or relevant information).
-Other projects, such as [Cartagen](http://cartagen.org/), are capable of rendering a high variety of objects, not just buildings, but they still require a lot of improvments, for example the display of road names is note very optimal.
+Other projects, such as [Cartagen](http://cartagen.org/), are capable of rendering a high variety of objects, not just buildings, but they still require a lot of improvements, for example the display of road names is note very optimal.

 Hopefully, as more browsers support HTML5 and canvas by the day, people will